krishang118/Housing-Price-Predictor-for-Delhi-NCR/README.md

 ## Dataset
 - **File:** `Delhi.csv`
-- **Description:** Contains property listings with features such as price, area, address, latitude, longitude, bedrooms, bathrooms, status, furnished status, type of building, and more.
+- **Description:** Contains property listings with features such as price, area, address, latitude, longitude, bedrooms, bathrooms, status (of construction), furnished status, type of building, and more.

 ## How to Run
 1. Clone this repository on your local machine.
-2. Run and execute the `Delhi-NCR Housing Price Prediction.ipynb` Jupyter Notebook, with `Delhi.csv` dataset file present in the same directory.
+2. Run and execute the `Delhi-NCR Housing Price Prediction.ipynb` Jupyter Notebook, with the `Delhi.csv` dataset file present in the same directory.

----

 ## Contributing

 Contributions are welcome!

----

 ## License